Woman dies after metal drinking straw enters eye, pierces brain

-USA Today reports Elena Struthers-Gardner, a retired jockey, died after she collapsed in the kitchen at her home in England in November 2018.
+Elena Struthers-Gardner, a retired jockey, reportedly died after she collapsed in the kitchen at her home in England in November 2018.
 This week, authorities announced she had suffered fatal brain injuries and that her death was accidental in nature.

 According to the report, Struthers-Gardner was carrying a mason-jar style drinking glass with a screw-top lid and sipping from a metal drinking straw.